dongjh20/MSH-MCCT/README.md

 **Experiment B:** Head vehicle encounters a braking disturbance.

 The video of the experiment process is shown below.
+The Video plays at 1.6x speed.

 <img src="resources/exp_brake.gif" align="center" width="80%"/>